abicas/tinyyolov2-movidius-aws/README.md

 names = ./data/logos.txt
 backup = backup
 ````
+This file basically will tell Darknet the number of classes (we still have to configure this on the network configuration file), the list of images for training and validation, the labels and where to backup the training checkpoints.

 Ok !
 So now we have the annotations in the correct format, the labels in the right place, a list of images for training (1_*.jpg thru 5_*.jpg), a list of images for validation (6_*.jpg), and a file containing all the paths we need.

-The default `.cfg` file is configured for 20 classes and testing.
+The default network `.cfg` file is configured for 20 classes and testing.
 We need to change it to more classes and training.

-Open the `cfg/yolov2-tiny-logos.cfg`in your edit and change the following lines to:
+Open the `cfg/yolov2-tiny-logos.cfg` in your edit and change the following lines to:

 ````bash
 1 [net]